mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 When I was trying to fuzz openc2e, I realized that the code I wanted to link against was compiled into an object that's not friendly to linking.
 I was trying to figure out how to link against the code when I realized I could just [patch their Makefile](https://gitlab.com/mtlynch/fuzz-openc2e/-/blob/dc48bfbe62bdc4a99eab2e9662a780c253654558/share-openc2e-lib.patch) in my repo and make whatever changes I want.

-Usually, when I'm contributing to an open-source project, if I want to make a significant change like changing a library from private to public, I'd have to spend a lot of time understanding why it's private to begin with and then make the case to maintainers for why it makes sense to export the library.
+Usually, when I'm contributing to an open-source project, if I want to make a significant change like converting a library from private to public, I'd have to spend a lot of time understanding why it's private to begin with and then make the case to maintainers for why it makes sense to export the library.
 But for fuzzing, I'm just off in my own personal sandbox, and I can futz around with whatever I want.

 ## Building my new development desktop